-To conclude maxillary and mandibular intercanine distance of canines can be used as an aid for sex determination.
+To conclude maxillary inter-canine distance of canines can be used as an aid for sex determination.
 Thereby, they can aid in identifying a person from fragmented jaws.
-The mean values for maxillary inter-canine widths were less for females than for males and the differences were statistically significant.
+The mean values for maxillary intercanine widths were less for females than for males and the differences were statistically significant.